Signs and Symptoms of Autism Spectrum Disorders

 - Late development of motor skills or a lack of physical coordination

 - Obsessive interest in one topic which they may talk about excessively

 - Unusual sensitivity to sound, light, or touch

 - Unusual speech patterns with regard to tone, pitch, or accents

 Children may show any or all of these symptoms to various degrees.
-However, all children with the autism spectrum disorder previously diagnosed as Asperger's syndrome generally have particular difficulty with social relationships.
+However, all children with ASD previously diagnosed as Asperger's syndrome generally have particular difficulty with social relationships.

 Complications of Asperger's Syndrome